Stabilizing the singularity swap quadrature for near-singular line integrals: Introduction

 where $\D s$ is the arc-length measure on a smooth open or closed curve $\Gamma\subset\mathbb{R}^3$, $\sigma$ is a smooth (possibly vector-valued) function defined on $\Gamma$.
 The kernel $\mathcal{K}(\xx,\yy)$, derived from a fundamental solution of an elliptic partial differential equation (PDE), is singular as $\xx\rightarrow\yy$, with typical form

-for some smooth function $k(\xx-\yy)$, or a sum of such forms.
-An open curve (often resulting from decomposition of a closed curve into panels) is typically discretized using Gauss--Legendre quadrature, whereas the most common global discretization of a closed curve is the spectrally-accurate periodic trapezoidal rule.
+for some smooth (scalar or tensor) function $k(\xx-\yy)$, or a sum of such forms.
+An open curve (often resulting from decomposition of a closed curve into panels) is often discretized using Gauss--Legendre quadrature, whereas the most common global discretization of a closed curve is the spectrally-accurate periodic trapezoidal rule.
 Although we focus on such line potentials in three dimensions (3D), the ideas introduced in this paper are also applicable to layer potentials in 2D.

 Integrals such as \eqref{eq:layer_potential} arise in boundary or line integral formulations of elliptic PDEs, where the solution is represented via a potential as above, while the unknown ``density'' function $\sigma$ is determined by imposing the boundary conditions and solving the resulting integral equation.
 Once $\sigma$ is known, the solution at any point in the computational domain is obtained by evaluating the associated potential.